Festivals-App/festivals-documentation/deployment/vm-deployment/README.md

 1. Adding SSH Keys via the Web Interface
    - When creating a new droplet, you can add an SSH key directly in the "Authentication" section.
-   - Pre-existing keys can be managed under `Settings → Security → SSH Keys`.
+   - Available SSH keys can be managed under `Settings → Security → SSH Keys`.

 2. Adding SSH Keys via the API
    - Use the DigitalOcean API to programmatically add keys.